PratapMalladi/Information-Retrieval-using-NLP/README.md

 Protocols:

-1)	All participants should adhere to agreed timelines and timelines will not be extended
+1)	Should adhere to agreed timelines and timelines will not be extended
-2)	All the documentation – Final presentation and R/python code to be submitted before the final presentation day
+2)	Final presentation and python code to be submitted before the final presentation day
-3)	All the participants must attend review meetings
+3)	Review meetings are Mandatory and need to be attended by all stakeholders of the project.